-CCSD Recognizes 148 Students as Superintendent’s 2015 Key Scholars
+CCSD Recognizes Record Number of Superintendent's Key Scholars for 2016

-The Cherokee County School District annually recognizes outstanding high school juniors as Superintendent’s Key Scholars, and 148 students earned this honor for the 2014-15 School Year.
-Each of these outstanding students has scored at the 90th percentile or above on the Grade 11 PSAT/National Merit Scholarship Qualifying Test.
+The Cherokee County School District annually recognizes outstanding high school juniors as Superintendent’s Key Scholars, and a record number of students earned the distinction this year by scoring at the 90th percentile or above on the Grade 11 PSAT/National Merit Scholarship Qualifying Test.

-During the 10th Annual Superintendent’s Key Scholar Recognition Ceremony held on Tuesday, March 4, at Creekview High School, the students received a School District Certificate of Achievement and a letter jacket patch that reads “Superintendent’s Key Scholar.”
-Each student will also be honored at their school’s year-end awards ceremony as a Superintendent’s Key Scholar.
+During the 11th Annual Superintendent’s Key Scholar Recognition Ceremony held on Tuesday, March 22, 2016 at River Ridge High School, 327 students were recognized for their PSAT scores achieved in October, which ranked them in the top 10% of the nation.
+Each student received a letter jacket patch that reads “Superintendent’s Key Scholar” and will also be honored at their school’s year-end awards ceremony as a Superintendent’s Key Scholar.
+These students also will have a special embossment on their high school diploma.

-The recognition ceremony on Tuesday evening also featured a performance by Creekview HS choral students, the presentation of colors by the Creekview HS Air Force Junior ROTC and remarks by School Board Chair Janet Read.
+The recognition ceremony on Tuesday evening also featured a performance by River Ridge HS choral students, the presentation of colors by the River Ridge HS Air Force Junior ROTC and remarks by School Board Chair Kyla Cromer.

 Cherokee High School